 Unable to finish a 100m race at a school swimming carnival was the driving force behind Matt learning to swim and leading to his love of swimming.

-Following on from this, Matt won a silver medal at the 2014 Junior Pan Pacific Championships and went on to win his first Senior Australian Title in a short course pool in 2015.
+Following on from this, Matt won a Bronze medal at the 2014 Junior Pan Pacific Championships and went on to win his first Senior Australian Title in a short course pool in 2015.

-2016 saw Matt narrowly miss the Rio Olympics but determined to put the disappointment behind him, he dug in deep and gained selection onto the 2017 World Championship Team in Budapest making a final in his favoured 200 Breaststroke.
-Finishing school in 2016 meant the end of 1000km per week travel to and from the Blue Mountains for training at Olympic Park which definitely helped make things easier.
+2016 saw Matt narrowly miss the Rio Olympics but determined to put the disappointment behind him, he dug in deep and gained selection onto the 2017 World Championship Team in Budapest, making the final in his favoured 200m Breaststroke.
+Finishing school in 2016 meant the end of 1000 km per week travel to and from the Blue Mountains for training at Olympic Park, making life a whole lot easier.